4.25 from 49 votes

 • As the directions indicate below, I like to cook these beans on low, but you can cook them on high for 5-6 hours.

-• For cookouts, another great side dish is my baked mac and cheese recipe!
+• Another great side dish for cookouts is my baked mac and cheese recipe!

 The short answer is chemistry!
-If there is a high level of calcium within the water the beans are cooking in, they may take an extremely long time to cook and may remain hard.
-There are pectins between cells in the beans, which then combine with the calcium, resulting in a tightened bond which means firmer beans.
-Acidic ingredients typically added to the recipe, such as ketchup and vinegar, can also impede the process of the beans getting soft.
+If there is a high calcium level within the water the beans are cooking in, they may take an extremely long time to cook and remain hard.
+There are pectins between cells in the beans, which then combine with the calcium, resulting in a tightened bond that makes the beans firmer.
+Acidic ingredients typically added to the recipe, such as ketchup and vinegar, can also impede the beans’ softness.

-The maple syrup is completely optional in this recipe.
+Maple syrup is optional in this recipe.
 I know it’s not authentic, but I love my baked beans with a little shot of maple syrup.
 So try it.
 I think you’ll like it, too!

 Boston Baked Beans (Crock Pot Recipe)